 In situations where all the personal information about patients needed to be transferred, such as a patient transferring from one hospital to another hospital, it would be the database of individual SmartData agents (i.e. clones) that would be transferred.
 Accessing personal information on a particular patient would require the relevant SmartData binary string to be downloaded into a secure reconfigurable hardware device to activate the agent.
 Again, after the requesting party and the SmartData agent performed mutual authentication, the specific information requested would be presented in analog or image format.
 Accordingly, personal information would never be exposed until a specific request was made, and then only in analog format.
-In certain cases, for example, where multi-patient health information in digital format is required for research purposes or outcomes management studies, the specific request would be made to the SmartData agents representing the group of patients in question, and after successful authentication, each SmartData agent would provide a de-identified copy of the information in unencrypted digital format.
+In certain cases, for example, where multi-patient health information in digital format is required for research purposes or outcomes management studies, the specific request would be made to the SmartData agents representing the group of patients in question, and after successful authentication, in unencrypted digital format6.